sbearcsiro/switchjdk/README.md

 # Bash profile function to switch JDK versions for Mac users

-This is a Bash profile function called `switchjdk` for Mac users to switch JDK versions on the command line.
+This is a Bash profile function called `switchjdk` for Mac or Linux users to switch JDK versions on the command line.
 The `switchjdk` function changes `java`, `javac` and other JDK command for the terminal/shell, and subprocesses.
 It does not have an effect on things outside that particular terminal.

 ## Rationale

 I found myself dissatisfied with both the built-in `usr/libexec/java_home` capability, as well as [jenv](https://github.com/gcuisinier/jenv) even though that is otherwise highly refined.
 Principally this is because they do not do the right thing for Maven's `~/.maven_rc` file at the same time as switching the JDK.

-# Installation
+# OS X Installation

 ##  Install via Homebrew